I believe that you can be rich — no matter where you are at financially right now.

 The New Way of Thinking About Money

-After reading Rich Dad Poor Dad by Robert Kiyosaki about a year ago, I was introduced to a different way of thinking about money.
-Since then, I’ve read a variety of books on passive income, wealth creation, and business (read my favorite books here).
+After reading Rich Dad Poor Dad by Robert Kiyosaki, I was introduced to a different way of thinking about money.
+Since then, I’ve read a lot of books on passive income, wealth creation, and business (read my favorite books here).
 I’ve learned so much about how to think about money, in a way that is different than “work hard for your money.”

 12 Money secrets no one taught you in school

-- It is really hard to get ahead and make a lot of money by relying on one source of active income (here’s a list of posts to help you make more money).
+- It is really hard to get ahead and make a lot of money by relying on one source of active income.
+Here’s a list of 45 ways to make extra money.

-- Relying on one source of income means that you’re really dependent on that source.
+- Relying on one source of income means you’re completely dependent on that source for money.
 It’s better to diversify your sources of income.
 Or put differently, create multiple streams of income.
+Read my post about 31 side hustle blog posts to learn more about creating multiple sources of income.

-- Real estate: Real Estate creates cash flow and is considered an asset when you own it as a rental property.
-Buying a house with a 30 year mortgage for personal use (without any equity in it) is not an asset, despite what society wants you to believe.
+- Real estate.
+Real Estate creates cash flow and is considered an asset when you own it as a rental property.
+Buying a house with a 30 year mortgage for personal use (without any equity in it) is only an asset, to the extent you have equity in your home (i.e. you’ve paid down your mortgage).
+Be very careful considering your personal residence as an asset.
+People make this mistake all the time.
+In general, it’s really meant to be your home, not to produce income as an asset.
+Read my home-buyers guide for more info on home ownership.

 - Money is just a reflection of you.
 You, yourself, will attract or repel money and opportunities.
-If your money is a mess right now, you probably need to work on yourself before you can work on your money.
+If your money is a mess right now, you need to work on yourself before you can work on your money.
+I have a cool post about 19 ways to become a better person.
+Start there.

 - You are the average of the five people with whom you spend the most time (more on that here).
 So, if you want to be successful and make money, start hanging out with other people who are successful and know how to make money.